-Did you know most media kits are full of rubbish?
+Did you know a lot of media kits are full of hype?

 A MEDIA KIT PROMOTES A PUBLICATION, WEBSITE OR AN AD PLATFORM

 A media kit, often referred to as a press kit, is normally a document or a presentation that summarises key information about a person or business.
 When it is used by magazines, websites or advertising platforms it will normally contain information that is aimed at convincing you to use them for your intended marketing activities.
 There are lots of advertising media kit or business media kit examples you can find on the internet, even templates that are used to create them.

 Practically any business that sells advertising, promotional content opportunities, or other marketing packages to showcase products or services, will have a media kit available for business owners to review. so they can evaluate any potential media spend

 There isn’t an independent body that creates them, so typically they are made ‘in-house’ by the owner of the media platform.
 Anyone can create one without being audited or checked, there are even free media kit creation tools available on platforms like Canva.

 So, you guessed it, it means you have to trust the source of the information and this is where most brands or business owners get caught out.
 Looking at pretty diagrams and numbers doesn’t help explain the true value proposition.

 Therefore if the information isn’t good quality or accurate how can you possibly evaluate your media spend accurately?

 A media kit is used to promote the offerings available